canonical/rockcraft/docs/how-to/rocks/chisel-existing-rock.rst

 **To conclude**, you've just created a general-purpose Python rock with just a few YAML lines and no code whatsoever!
 Then, by changing a couple of YAML fields (the ``base``), you've achieving a **~33% size reduction** while maintaining functionality.
-Finally, by apprending two words (literally, just the slice names) to the *rockcraft.yaml*, you were able to reduce the rock's size even further by an **additional ~37%** of its original size!
+Finally, by appending two words (literally, just the slice names) to the *rockcraft.yaml*, you were able to reduce the rock's size even further by an **additional ~37%** of its original size!
 In short: